gcallanan/cal-mlir-dialect/docs/RFC-instance-comprehensions.md

 4) Elaborate connections
   - Extend `flatten-cal-networks` to handle array endpoints and expand element-wise connects.

-5) Inline network instances
+5) Inline network instances (hierarchical flattening)
-  - Pass `cal-inline-network-instances`: inline nested `cal.network` instances into the parent network.
+  - Pass `cal-inline-network-instances`: inline nested `cal.network` instances into the parent network until only actor instances remain.
+See the new section “Hierarchical networks and inlining” for exact semantics.

 6) Interface conformance and specialization (throughout)
   - Ensure all interface-typed handles are backed by entities that implement the interface where materialization requires it.